-When the firewall has a TPM (Trusted Platform Module) that is used to securely store certificates, keys, configuration backup files, etc., and the TPM has not been initialized (its administration password has not yet been created), a TPM initialization window will appear when the Certificates and PKI module is opened.
-For further information regarding the TPM module, refer to the section Trusted Platform Module (TPM).
+When the firewall has a TPM (Trusted Platform Module) that is designed to protect private keys in some of the firewall's certificates, and the TPM is not initialized, a TPM initialization window will appear when the Certificates and PKI module opens.
+For more information on the TPM, see the section Trusted Platform Module.